Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 2. Control Over How Your Business Listing Appears

 If your business has been around for some time, there’s a high chance that Google has already registered it on its maps.
-But with a Google My Business account, you can claim the location to control how it appears to users.
-This means that you get to personalise and customise its appearance as desired.
+But with a Google My Business account, you can claim your business to control the relevant information that appears to users.
+You can personalise and customise its appearance with detailed information like its services and customer reviews.

 3. “Trial” Advertising On Google Maps